 Ground-Up is traditionally underwritten with no (or a low) deductible and no (or little) discretionary authority.
 The insurance company underwrites each individual buyer of the insured company’s portfolio from the "ground up."

-Coverage is traditionally written with no (or a low) deductible and no (or low amount of) discretionary authority.
-Hence, the insurance company underwrites each buyer of the insured company’s portfolio from the "ground-up."
 To establish a customer credit limit, the insured typically must only provide the name and address of the buyer.
 The insurance company will research the buyer independently, assess its creditworthiness, and render a credit limit decision.
-There are cases when the insurance company cannot obtain adequate information on the buyer with which to underwrite the credit.
-The underwriters will then look to the insured to provide additional information (i.e., financial statements).
+There are cases when the insurance company cannot obtain adequate information on the buyer and will look to the insured to provide additional information, i.e., financial statements.

-Excess of loss underwriters in the United States include the Export-Import Bank of the United States (Ex-Im Bank), FCIA Management Company, Houston Casualty Company, QBE, and American International Group (AIG).
-Excess of loss underwriting is also attractive to all types of companies.
-Companies less experienced in credit evaluation find that this structure helps to better develop their credit department, or galvanize credit procedures across subsidiaries.
 The procedures endorsed into the insurance policies for using the DCL are generally similar to the credit evaluation procedures found in most credit departments.
-Because of this, many clients prefer excess of loss coverage, as it allows them to retain much of their credit function and extend insured credit lines simply by following their internal credit procedures.
+Because of this, companies with strong credit departments may prefer excess-of-loss coverage, as it allows them to retain much of their credit controls and extend insured credit lines simply by following their established credit evaluation procedures.

 Catastrophic coverage carries a sizeable first-loss deductible or a substantial percentage of co-insurance written into the policy.
 These structures indemnify against only the largest losses and offer the insured the lowest possible cost and maximum administrative ease.